criteria for funding

 Visionary and Power Building: Seeks transformational systemic changes rooted in social and economic justice.
 Develops community power through organizing and/or leadership development (including through new tools), direct action, and/or cultural work

 Intersectional Analysis: Engages multiple identities and multi-racial alliance building as core to theory of change

 Endorsed: Recommended by a member of the Nominations Network

 Right size of need: The level of Emergent Fund support is appropriate to the work

-If you'd like to make a nomination, please use the form to your right.
-You may make up to three nominations, and may nominate your own organization.
+If you'd like to submit your work (or the work of another organization), please use the form to your right.
+You may submit up to three applications per person.

-Nominations can be ideas, collaborations, campaigns, or organizations, whether or not they are fully formed; don't worry about your notes being perfect or comprehensive.
-All notes from our nomination form will be shared with our Advisory Council for review.
+Proposals can be ideas, collaborations, campaigns, or organizations, whether or not they are fully formed; don't worry about your notes being perfect or comprehensive.
+All notes from our application form will be shared with our Advisory Council for review.